feedreader/website.old/index.md

 ## What's Pluto?   {#whatis}

-A planet generator in ruby that lets you build web pages from published web feeds.
+A planet site generator in ruby that lets you build web pages from published web feeds.

 ## Getting Started    {#start}